 If you’re thinking about taking some time off and want to travel without putting a big dent in your savings, the Working Holiday Visa is probably just what you’re looking for.
 Whether you’re looking at unskilled work like being a server, an internship or just to get some work experience there are three categories for you to apply within:

 Working Holiday Visa

-The most popular Canadian visa option is for those looking at seasonal work in places such as ski lodges, farms and restaurants.
-You can work anywhere in the country on this visa.
-You will need a valid passport, to be between the ages of 18-35, have at least $2,500, health insurance and a round trip ticket or enough money to cover one.
+The most popular Canadian visa option is for those looking at seasonal work in places such as ski lodges, farms, and restaurants.
+You can work anywhere in the country with a valid Working Holiday Visa.
+You will need a valid passport, to be between the ages of 18-35, have at least $2,500, health insurance, and a round trip ticket or enough money to cover one.